saltstack/salt/doc/ref/configuration/logging.rst

 The salt project tries to get the logging to work for you and help us solve any issues you might find along the way.

+If you want to get some more information on the nitty-gritty of salt's logging system, please head over to the :doc:`logging development document</topics/development/logging>`, if all you're after is salt's logging configurations, please continue reading.

 Available Configuration Settings
 ================================